 You can send feedback from directly in the Excel app about your overall experience using data types.

-Select the smiley face in the top right corner of the ribbon.
-See How do I give feedback on Microsoft Officefor more details.
+Go to the Help tab > Feedback.
+See How do I give feedback on Microsoft Office for more details.

 Tell us what you like or dislike, or have suggestions about.
 Submit the form with as much detail as possible.

 Yes.
 Select a cell with a linked data type, then press CTRL+C to copy it.
 Press CTRL+ALT+V, and then choose Values.
 This will paste the data type into the new cell, but the data won't be refreshable.

 Yes, but they need to use Excel for Microsoft 365 and be on the Insiders Fast channel.